Shopify website builder review – all-around eCommerce star

 The real fun begins when you actually work on managing your store: that means adding products.

-This is where this Shopify website builder's review gets a bit more interesting, and the platform's muscles starts to show a bit.
-The "Products" menu on the dashboard lets you quickly add a product, manage your inventory, as well as set up collections and gift cards.
-For this review, I'll be focusing on selling clothes.
+This is where this Shopify website builder's review gets a bit more interesting, and the platform's muscles start to show a bit.
+The Products menu on the dashboard lets you quickly add a product, manage your inventory, as well as set up collections and gift cards.
+For this review, I'll be focusing on selling jewellery.

 You can also do some blogging – the editor is rudimentary, but as with most things Shopify, it's snappy, and it just works.